-- (i) Developing a strong community image and character, which may be articulated in the design of built form, protection, enhancement and buffering of natural heritage features, architecture, streetscape design details, gateways, open space/pedestrian/bikeway systems, and road patterns; - (ii) Contributing to the existing natural features functions and linkages such as woodlands, valley lands, ponds, creeks and streams, as well as built

-- structures with significant architecture, heritage features or important views and vistas: - (iii) Enhancing the visual experience of residents, motorists and pedestrians.
+- (i) Developing a strong community image and character, which may be articulated in the design of built form, protection, enhancement and buffering of natural heritage features, architecture, streetscape design details, gateways, open space/pedestrian/bikeway systems, and road patterns; - (ii) Contributing to the existing natural features functions and linkages such as woodlands, valley lands, ponds, creeks and streams, as well as built structures with significant architecture, heritage features or important views and vistas; - (iii) Enhancing the visual experience of residents, motorists and pedestrians.
 This may be achieved through the strategic alignment of road right-of-way.
-The layout of circulation and open space systems and the siting of major features, public uses and built form; - 4.10.1.11 A Heritage Impact Assessment may also be required for any proposed alteration work or development activities involving or adjacent to heritage resources to ensure that there will be no adverse impacts caused to the resources and their heritage attributes.
+The layout of circulation and open space systems and the siting of major features, public uses and built form; - 4.10.1.9 Alteration, removal or demolition of heritage attributes on designated heritage properties will be avoided.
+Any proposal involving such works will require a heritage permit application to be submitted for the approval of the City.

+- 4.10.1.11 A Heritage Impact Assessment may also be required for any proposed alteration work or development activities involving or adjacent to heritage resources to ensure that there will be no adverse impacts caused to the resources and their heritage attributes.
 Mitigation measures shall be imposed as a condition of approval of such applications. - 4.10.1.13 In the event that relocation, dismantling, salvage or demolition is inevitable, thorough documentation and other mitigation measures shall be undertaken for the heritage resource.
 The documentation shall be made available to the City for archival purposes.

-The proposed development is contemplating a density of 91.8 units per hectare.
+The proposed development is contemplating a density of over 300 units per hectare.
 According to Policy 3.2.8.3 and 3.2.8.5 of the Official Plan, an Official Plan Amendment is required.
 The proposal will be evaluated against other applicable Official Plan policies to ensure its conformity.